 ...

-Method constraint must be in uppercase.
+Method argument constraint must be in uppercase.

-Respond with HTTP status code 405 (Method Not Allowed) in case incoming HTTP request method does not match decorator constraint.
+Respond with an HTTP status code 405 (Method Not Allowed) in case incoming HTTP request method does not match decorator constraint.

 HTTPRequest is a wrapper around WSGI environ dictionary.
-It provides access to all variables stored within environ as well as provide several handy methods for daily use.
+It provides access to all variables stored within the environ as well as provide several handy methods for daily use.

 HTTPRequest includes the following useful attributes (they are evaluated only once during processing):